 Mrs. Nichols taught Family and Consumer Science for eighteen years.
 She became a school counselor in 2009 and typically works with sophomores and seniors.

-Mrs. Capshaw taught in THS social studies for twelve years and currently co-teaches American Studies.
+Mrs. Capshaw taught in THS social studies for twelve years.
 She joined counseling in 2018 and typically works with freshmen and juniors.

 High school is the final transition into adulthood and the world of work as students begin separating from parents and exploring and defining their independence.
 Students are deciding who they are, what they do well, and what they will do when they graduate.
 During these adolescent years, students are evaluating their strengths, skills, and abilities.